 PHIA should be performed as early as in the project life cycle as possible in order to obtain maximum benefit by understanding what the hazards and accidents are, why and how they might be realised.
-The PHIA should be conducted during the Concept stage as an input to Initial Gate and outline Statement of requirement Documentation Production, based on the CONUSE defined in the URD.
+The PHIA should be conducted during the Concept stage as an input to Outline Business Case and outline Statement of requirement Documentation Production, based on the CONUSE defined in the URD.

 4.3.2.
 Review, Development and Acceptance